-Mishandling of an error where an unspecified program code registers for memory without any proper authority, then it causes the STATUS_ACCESS_VIOLATION error in Chrome.
+Mishandling of an error where an unspecified program code registers for memory without proper authority causes the STATUS_ACCESS_VIOLATION error in Chrome.
 The error is a mishandling of code management, so Google shut it down some time ago.
-However, on user requests, the feature was enabled again which might cause this error from time to time.
+However, the feature was enabled again on user requests, which might cause this error from time to time.

-Here are some methods by which you can effectively fix this problem with access violation error code on chrome in no time.
+Here are some methods by which you can effectively fix this problem with an access violation error code on Chrome in no time.

 This error is quite vague and can occur for multiple reasons, so you have to see this problem with different approaches.
 These methods may work for you, so you can try them and see if it fixes the issue on the Chrome browser.

 Update Chrome Browser

 This might be a bug that the devs fixed already.
 You may not have updated your browser.
 So you can try updating your browser first before you continue.

 - Double-click on it to and wait for it to complete.

 Alternatively, you can check for updates from Chrome itself.
 Open chrome://settings in the URL bar and click on About Chrome and let it check for updates and download it for you.

 Renaming Browser Executable File